johannal/SolarSystem/Ken.md

 As I look at this code, I think these methods here that are returning colors should actually be properties.
 With Xcode 10, thats a really easy change to make.
 I'll just drop a cursor at the beginning of each line, by holding down Shift and Control and then clicking.
 If I add a cursor I don't want, I can just click again in the same spot.

-Now I'll hold down Command and Option and press the right arrow to select "func" on each line.
+Now I'll hold down Shift and Option and press the right arrow to select "func" on each line.
 I'll replace that with "var".

 Now I'll arrow over and get rid of the parens and the right arrow, and add a colon.
 Easy.